Kansas Solar Panels

 Get a Free QuoteKansas Solar Irradiance

 Solar panel production varies throughout the year based on daylight hours, weather patterns, and sun intensity.
-Kansas’ flat terrain and 200+ sunny days annually make it surprisingly solar-friendly.
-Despite windy, variable weather, consistent sunlight across the Great Plains drives strong year-round solar production for homeowners.
+Kansas’ flat plains, wide-open skies, and 215+ sunny days annually create strong solar potential.
+Despite windy winters and stormy springs, the Sunflower State consistently delivers excellent year-round solar production.

 What Can the Average Kansas Solar System Power?